-- Managing staff resources as required to meet the needs of the board and its teams. - Working collaboratively as a member of the executive committee. - Ensuring the agreed upon decision-making process is followed. - Bringing important issues to the attention of the board. - Providing regular updates and reports to the board. - Briefing and orienting new directors and alternates on AWC's mandate, operating procedures, and projects, and responding to their questions. - Helping to maintain and improve the smooth functioning and group dynamics of the board. - Implementing communication and consultation activities with the assistance of staff. - Coordinating and integrating resources across various teams. - Advising the board with respect to its liability as required. - Cultivating and maintaining strategic relationships with Members, Indigenous partners, and other relevant parties. - Managing the fiscal resources of the AWC under the direction of the executive committee. - Undertaking other specific tasks and authorities as delegated by the board.
+- Managing staff resources as required to meet the needs of the board and its teams. - Working collaboratively as a member of the executive committee. - Ensuring the agreed upon decision-making process is followed. - Bringing important issues to the attention of the board.

+- Providing regular updates and reports to the board. - Briefing and orienting new directors and alternates on AWC's mandate, operating procedures, and projects, and responding to their questions. - Helping to maintain and improve the smooth functioning and group dynamics of the board - Implementing communication and engagement activities with the assistance of staff. - Coordinating and integrating resources across various teams. - Advising the board with respect to its liability as required. - Cultivating and maintaining strategic relationships with Members, Indigenous Peoples, participants, and other relevant parties (e.g., research groups, academia). - Managing the fiscal resources of the AWC under the direction of the executive committee. - Undertaking other specific tasks and authorities as delegated by the board.